 I’ve spoken about just how high house cats can jump in an article before.
 Spoiler alert: It’s really stinkin’ high, and if you compare a cat’s jump ability to a human’s, it puts into perspective just how athletic our little domestic kitties are.

 But how about their running ability?
 Yes, cats certainly may be some of the most lazy creatures you could ever lay your eyes on, but have you ever seen even the laziest house cat run?
-Like lightening!
-Speed is certainly one of a cat’s abilities I envy most.
-Imagine being able to run like a feline for just one sprint!

 How fast exactly do domestic cats run?
 And how do they compare to human speed?
 Can they run faster than the fastest human on earth?
 And what about dogs – can cats outrun them?
 These questions are exactly what I’ll be answering today.